The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 5 - Apply for accommodation (if applicable)

-If you are studying at our Canterbury or Medway campuses and arriving in January 2014 you should apply for accommodation online by 30 November 2013.
+If you are studying at our Canterbury or Medway campuses you should apply for accommodation online by 31 July 2014.

 6 - Ensure you are fully immunised